OracleCPS/GG4BigData/CloudWorkshop_GG4BD_1300.md

 -Mongo DB Binary Files.

-### STEP 1: Setting up the Environment For Connection to Apache Flume.
+### STEP 1: Setting up the Environment For Connection to MongoDB.

 In this step we will Download and set up Mongo DB.